guopanjin/llmbrew/README.md

 ## Train a real LLM on the laptop you already own

-No GPU.
-No cloud account.
-No cluster.
-No budget.

-**11 hours on a MacBook CPU** takes you from raw text to a model that answers questions and knows when to stop talking.
-Every stage — BPE tokenizer, pretraining, supervised fine-tuning, sampling — is implemented from scratch in ~2,400 lines of Python and runs on hardware you already have.
+**$0 · One night · No GPU · No cloud**

+Start it before bed.
+Wake up to your own language model — and a chat interface to talk to it.

-Nothing here is imported from `transformers` except the tokenizer runtime.
-Attention, RoPE, RMSNorm, SwiGLU, the training loops, the streaming data pipeline, checkpoint management and the decoding logic are all written from the ground up, so you can read the entire stack rather than navigating a production framework.
+Every stage is written from scratch in ~2,700 lines of Python: BPE tokenizer, pretraining, supervised fine-tuning, sampling, and a Gradio UI.
+Nothing is imported from `transformers` except the tokenizer runtime.
+Attention, RoPE, RMSNorm, SwiGLU, the training loops, the streaming data pipeline and checkpoint management are all yours to read.

+You don't need a GPU.
+You don't need a cloud account.
+You don't need to know what a transformer is before you start — you will by the time you finish.

 > **Set expectations first:** the reference model is 10M parameters.
 It produces fluent, well-formed sentences that are frequently factually wrong.
 See [What this model cannot do](#what-this-model-cannot-do) before you start — knowing the ceiling in advance is the difference between a satisfying weekend and a disappointing one.
 ---
-## what it looks like?
+## Talk to your own model

 ![chatbox](assets/chatbox_1.png)